projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    sets up the memory-related hardware mechanisms to ensure that:

-   1. The Service VM cannot access the memory of the hypervisor, unless explicitly allowed
+   1. The Service VM cannot access the memory of the hypervisor, unless explicitly allowed.

-   2. The User VM cannot access the memory of the Service VM and the hypervisor
+   2. The User VM cannot access the memory of the Service VM and the hypervisor.

    3. The hypervisor does not unintendedly access the memory of the Service or User VM.